osmarks/website/blog/political-opinions.md

 This can also lead to passivity and learned helplessness: not considering solutions to problems other than wrangling large-scale governmental mechanisms.
 This is also harmful, since the government is [not omnicompetent](https://www.theonion.com/smart-qualified-people-behind-the-scenes-keeping-ameri-1819571706) and anything complicated it does is mired in horrifying bureaucratic quagmires of impenetrable dysfunction, as are most large-scale organizations.

-## Selfish Reasons To Not Participate
+## Selfish reasons to not participate

 Rather than merely not being a public good, I think involvement in politics is even individually harmful.
 The most obvious reason is opportunity cost - all the time spent reading political news, voting, forming opinions, or having conversations about it could be spent more effectively - but there is the further reason that because people often tie politics to their identities, political discussions are frequently damaging to relationships or prevent people who would otherwise get on fine from doing so.